-This morning I was reading a book at my favorite beach-side coffee shop when an 18-year-old kid sat down next to me and said, “That’s a great read, ain’t it?”
+This morning I was reading a new feel-good book outside my favorite beach-side coffee shop when an 18-year-old kid sat down next to me and said, “That’s a great read, ain’t it?”
 So we started chatting.

 He told me he was getting ready to graduate from high school in a couple of weeks and then immediately starting his college career in the fall.
 “But I have no clue what I want to do with my life,” he said.
 “Right now I’m just going with the flow.”